oblivioncth/LIBS-Analysis-Tool-MATLAB/README.md

 # LIBS-Analysis-Tool-MATLAB
-LIBS of aggregate mineralogy for NJDOT as part of a Rowan Engineering clinic project
+LIBS of aggregate mineralogy for NJDOT as part of a Rowan Engineering Clinic project

 For details contact chris@pcserenity.com